Welcome to Lost Yogi’s ESO DPS Guide in late 2022 / early 2023.

 At almost every point in this ESO DPS Tutorial, this also depends on what you want to do in ESO.
 If you are into PvP your armor should be impenetrable, while your traits on weapons should be Sharpened.

-In PvP thou, it depends a little on your build, but if you use a weapon and spell damage glyph you should go with infused on that weapon.
+In PvP though, it depends a little on your build, but if you use a weapon and spell damage glyph you should go with infused on that weapon.

 If you dual wield as a Magicka Damage dealer, you should have Nirnhoned in your primary hand and Sharpened or precise in the other hand.